 - Short Sleeve Onesies — Gerber Organic Short-Sleeved Onesies make a classic base layer for baby.
 Made of organic cotton, these onesies wash and wear well, and are a staple of any baby closet.

 - Mittens — No matter how diligently you trim baby's nails, they will still find a way to scratch their beautiful little faces.
 Guomi Kids Guomi Mitts are knit fleece mittens made from 70% bamboo, 30% organic cotton with a soft velcro strap for baby proof attachment.

 - Socks — Babysoy O Soy Socks are soft and designed to stay on baby's feet.
-Soft cuffs keeps socks on and never leave marks on baby's skin.
+Soft cuffs keep socks on and never leave marks on baby's skin.
 If prints and patterns are more your thing, take a look at the Trumpette 6-Pair Dots and Stripes Socks.

 - Booties — Robeez Classic Soft Soles Boots (below left) are a great warm shoe for baby from infancy to early toddlerhood exploration.
 With a leather exterior and faux fur lining, they have soft suede soles perfect for developing little feet.
-These are indeed classics and for good reason.
+These are indeed classics and for a good reason.

 Strolling with Infant